cf73/humanity/content/collections/pages/childrens-books.md

   They cover changes the planet is undergoing and the necessity of caring for it; challenges for wildlife; respecting and loving people who may seem vastly different from ourselves; human rights; sports; cultural differences; and on to many more “non-fiction” concerns.

-  So THI created this collection of the best of these books, to offer them as the center of an accessible, fun and instructive oasis for children.
+  So THI created this collection of the best of these books, to offer them as the center of what eventually become an accessible, fun and instructive oasis for children.
+We in fact are looking for volunteers across the globe to help make this happen.
+Contact peace@humanity.org.
 template: challenge
 parent: 4054c299-5d59-4a2a-b98c-597ebfaee2fc
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1712004744
+updated_at: 1712004852
 intro_movie: image-1711923706.jpeg
 section_builder:
   -